pkaran57/alpaca-api-performance-testing/README.md

 ## How to execute Gatling simulation

-Execute `mvn gatling:test` command from the root directory of the project/repository (i.e. from folder `alpaca-api-performance-testing`).
+After compiling, execute `mvn gatling:test` command from the root directory of the project/repository (i.e. from folder `alpaca-api-performance-testing`).

 After execution has been complete, the location of the output HTML file will be specified by the log line with